ashrafuthman/currencyConverter/README.md

 ## Available Scripts

-After cloning in the project directory, you should run:
+After cloning, in the project directory, you should run:

 ### `npm install`